January 21, 2022

 Making sense of leave laws

-U.S. leave laws also pose a unique challenge, some of which relate to a few of the EEO laws.
-Federal law does not require employers to provide employees with paid vacation, holidays, or sick leaves, but most employers do offer at least some paid time off.
+U.S. leave laws also pose a unique challenge, some of which relate to EEO laws.
+Federal law does not require employers to provide employees with paid vacation, holidays, or sick leave, but most employers do offer at least some paid time off.
 There are some situations in which federal law obligates employers to provide unpaid leave, like with the Family Medical Leave Act (FMLA).
 The FMLA requires covered employers to allow eligible employees up to 12 weeks of unpaid leave if they or an immediate family member experience a serious health condition, or if they become parents.

 Many states also have sick leave laws, some of which do require a certain amount of paid sick leave.
 Some also have their own family medical leave requirements that are more strict than what is required under federal law.